BrandenPavon/BlackScholes/README.md

     Black Scholes Option Pricing Visualizer Project

     This project visualizes the Black Scholes Option Pricing formula with Heatmaps and allows users to customize their input to the formula.
+Users can see the visualization through a web client.

 <!-- GETTING STARTED -->
 ## Getting Started